14 Pontoon Accessories You Need On Board for Every Excursion

 Lifestraw is known for making straws that purify water as you drink.
 This is useful for long-distance backpackers who sip directly from streams.

-They also make this much larger family-sized pouch (buy on Amazon).
-You can take this along for any excursion (not just camping) to clean off sand and mud before stepping back into the boat.
+They also make a much larger family-sized pouch.
+You can take it along for any excursion (not just camping) to clean off sand and mud before stepping back into the boat.

 11. Portable Showers and Travel Soap Dispensers

 Nemo Equipment Helio Pressure Shower (buy on Amazon) is a versatile shower with stellar reviews.
-With a plentiful 11-liter tank, it's not only great for showering but the perfect camping companion for cleaning up your dishes.
+With a plentiful 11-liter tank, it's great for showering and the perfect camping companion for cleaning up your dishes.

-You can also use it for rinsing off pets, which you should deo every time if they swim in saltwater.
+You can also use it for rinsing off pets, which you should do every time if they swim in saltwater.

 12. Food Storage Organizers and Prep Stations